modernish/modernish/README.md

 `mktemp -sC; tmpfile=$REPLY`

-This module depends on the trap stack to do autocleanup (the `-C` option), so it will automatically `use var/stack/trap` on initilisation.
+This module depends on the trap stack to do autocleanup (the `-C` option), so it will automatically `use var/stack/trap` on initialisation.

 #### `use sys/base/readlink` ####
 `readlink` reads the target of a symbolic link, robustly handling strange